secustor/backstage-renovate-config/README.md

 ### `default`
 This preset is the default one and is meant to be used for Backstage repositories that are hosted on GitHub and makes use of features provided the hosted Mend App

+### `app`
+The same as default.

+### `self-hosted`
+Requires access to `postpostUpgradeTasks`.
+This means that [`allowedPostUpgradeCommands`](https://docs.renovatebot.com/self-hosted-configuration/#allowedpostupgradecommands) is configured to allow running `yarn backstage-cli versions:bump` commands

+## Feature presets

+### Group by plugin
+Groups all PRs based on the plugin.
+Therefore all updates of the `catalog` are grouped together including `catalog`, `catalog-backend` and so on.

+### Exclude ESM updates
+Backstage does not support ESM at the moment.
+This means updates which are ESM-only will break the setup.
+This rule prevents updates to known ESM-only packages.

 ## Contributing
 If you want to propose a new preset or modify an existing one, you can open a PR with the changes.